Gustavo Balart: ONE Championship

 Gustavo Balart made his ONE Championship debut against Tatsumitsu Wada at ONE: Roots of Honor in the ONE Flyweight World Grand Prix Quarterfinal on April 12, 2019.
 He lost by unanimous decision in controversial fashion.

 In his next bout, Balart faced Chan Rothana at ONE: Dreams of Gold on August 16, 2019.
 He lost by unanimous decision.

 Balart was scheduled to face Robin Catalan at ONE: Masters of Fate on November 8, 2019.
 Balart lost the fight by second-round knockout via head kick.

 Gustavo Balart was able to pick up his first promotional victory with a unanimous decision over Ryuto Sawada at ONE: Battleground on July 30, 2021.

 He picked up his second consecutive win with another unanimous decision over former Shooto Flyweight Champion and ONE Strawweight Champion Yosuke Saruta at ONE 156 on April 22, 2022.

 Balart faced former ONE Strawweight World Champion Alex Silva on October 21, 2022, at ONE 162.
 At the weigh-ins, Balart failed the hydration test and was forced to take catchweight of 130.75 lbs, 5.75 lbs over the strawweight limit.
 He won the fight via split decision.

+Balart faced Hiroba Minowa on January 28, 2024, at ONE 165.
+He won the fight via split decision.

+Balart faced Jarred Brooks for the interim ONE Strawweight World Championship on August 3, 2024, at ONE Fight Night 24.
+At the weigh-ins, Balart came in at 126 lb (after coming in at 131.75 lb in his first attempt), 1 pounds over the limit.
+As a result, Balart was fined 25% of his purse and was ineligible for the title, only Brooks was eligible to win the title.
+He lost the fight via a rear-naked choke in round one.